ikramnaser/Data-Science/README.md

 ## Contact

-Feel free to reach out to discuss my work or potential collaborations.
+Feel free to reach out to discuss my work or collaborations.

 - **LinkedIn:** [linkedin.com/in/ikram-aittalebnaser](https://www.linkedin.com/in/ikram-aittalebnaser)
 - **Email:** ikramaitt@outlook.it